tejaswigowda/book.programmingthecloud.com/src/ptc/prelims/README.md

 "Programmer's model" of a computer these client server programs reside.
 We finally learn how these client-server programs communicate with each other over the internet using URLs.

+By the end of this section you should have a working definition and concept map linking the following terms

+- client
+- server
+- computer
+- program
+- port
+- IP address
+- URL
+- Internet
+- HTTP
+- HTTP request
+- HTTP response